Product Information and Frequently Asked Questions

 5. Why does a chisel plow work better than a disk harrow?

 For a tillage tool to work effectively the tool must be able to penetrate the surface and work the ground.
 A chisel plow, like the Till-Ease Model 543, creates all of it’s own down pressure.
 This down pressure allows the Till-Ease Model 543 to effortlessly penetrate hard ground.
-A disk harrow does not create any down pressure at all and actually the tool constantly tries to return to the surface.
+A disk harrow does not create any down pressure at all.
+Actually, the tool constantly tries to return to the surface.
 It takes a tremendous amount of weight to force a disk harrow in the ground just to create a shallow seedbed.
 A common misconception is that a disk harrow is a tool that has been designed for primary tillage.
 A disk harrow was never intended for primary tillage and was designed as a secondary tillage tool for following after the moldboard plow.

 6. Why does the Till-Ease Model 543 Chisel Plow / Field Cultivator use rigid shanks instead of spring shanks?

 Rigid shanks are the key to the successful performance of the Till-Ease Model 543.
 In order for a tillage tool of this style to penetrate and pull easily the chisel points and sweeps have to maintain a particular angle with the surface of the ground.
 If this specific angle is changed by as little as 5 degrees the ease of penetration and pulling load quickly changes for the worse.
 A spring shank is designed for shallow tillage in soft soil conditions.
 When placed in harder ground conditions a spring shank will drastically change the sweep angle.
 This in turn makes for very poor ground penetration and very hard pulling.
-Click for our shank comparison page

 7. Are the cutting coulters on the front of the Till-Ease Model 543 Chisel Plow / Field Cultivator disk blades?